Brazil Rejects G-7's Offer Of $22 Million To Fight Amazon Fires

 Bolsonaro made those remarks to reporters in Brasilia shortly after the website G1 reported that the president's chief of staff, Onyx Lorenzoni, had rejected the G-7 offer outright.

 "Thanks, but perhaps these resources are more relevant to reforesting Europe," Lorenzoni was quoted saying.
-Referring to the recent Notre Dame blaze in Paris, he went on to suggest that if Macron cannot "avoid a predictable fire in a church," he might not have much to teach much to Brazil.
+Referring to the recent Notre Dame blaze in Paris, he went on to suggest that if Macron cannot "avoid a predictable fire in a church," he might not have much to teach to Brazil.

+President Trump came to Bolsonaro's defense on Tuesday, saying via Twitter, "He is working very hard on the Amazon fires and in all respects doing a great job for the people of Brazil - Not easy."

+In reply, Bolsonaro thanked Trump and wrote, "The fake news campaign built against our sovereignty will not work."

+- Thank you, President @realDonaldTrump.
+We're fighting the wildfires with great success.
+Brazil is and will always be an international reference in sustainable development.
+The fake news campaign built against our sovereignty will not work.
+The US can always count on Brazil. 👍 https://t.co/ZicUKsYGcx— Jair M. Bolsonaro (@jairbolsonaro) August 27, 2019

-Macron made the devastating fires in the Amazon a key point for the G-7 summit even before the meetings began in Biarritz.
+Macron made the devastating fires in the Amazon a key point for the G-7 summit even before the meetings began in Biarritz, France.
 Saying, "The ocean and the forest that burns in the Amazon call us.
 We have to answer them," he added, "the time is no longer for words, but for deeds."

-The offer of money from the G-7 nations has also drawn attention because of its modest size — in relation both to it source among some of the world's largest economies, and to the task it's meant to accomplish.
+The offer of money from the G-7 nations also has drawn attention over its modest size — because it's coming from some of the world's largest economies, and because of the task it's meant to accomplish.

-"It's really only symbolic," Nigel Sizer, the chief program officer at the non-profit Rainforest Alliance, told NPR.
+"It's really only symbolic," Nigel Sizer, the chief program officer at the nonprofit Rainforest Alliance, told NPR.
 "It's less than Americans spend on popcorn in a typical day."

 In that light, Sizer said, it's not surprising that Brazil has rejected the offer.
-And he added that the problem is partly political, as well.
+And he added that the problem is partly political as well.

 "The fact is that Brazil has the resources and the expertise to address this challenge," Sizer said.
 "Since the Bolsonaro government came into power at the beginning of this year, they have systematically defunded their environmental protection agencies."

 The shocking losses of the Amazon rainforest have prompted intense reactions globally.
-In addition to the formal G-7 offer, U.K. Prime Minister Boris Johnson has offered to send the affected nations 10 million pounds (around $12.2 million), and Canadian Prime Minister Justin Trudeau offered to send $15 million and water bomber planes to fight the fires.
+In addition to the formal G-7 offer, U.K. Prime Minister Boris Johnson has offered to send the affected nations 10 million pounds (around $12.2 million), and Canadian Prime Minister Justin Trudeau offered to send CA$15 million (around $11.2 million) and water bomber planes to fight the fires.

 As awareness spread on social media and elsewhere, donations have poured in from all over, Sizer said.